 The Evolution of Master Data Management Solutions

-Today, we talk about the evolution of Master Data Management (MDM), including its definition, why MDM is necessary, and the various
+Let's talk about the evolution of Master Data Management (MDM), including its definition, why MDM is necessary, and the various

-WHAT IS MASTER DATA MANAGEMENT
+WHAT IS MASTER DATA MANAGEMENT?

 Master Data Management (MDM) is an approach that helps to identify and integrate critical data.
 In each integration project, it is

 it is a creation of a complete index or a simple collection of data attributes from a number of technological devices.
 MDM can

 eliminate the endless debates about whose data is the "right" data.

 The task of MDM is to ensure that the most important data from various sources are received in time, with high quality, to

 create an organized system which ensures that the key (master) data of the company are:

-- Credible and correct
+Credible and correct

-- Available in the right place at the right time
+Available in the right place at the right time

 WHY MASTER DATA MANAGEMENT?